Rclarkeweb/password-cracker-and-generator/README.md

 I also used the IDE PyCharm.

+##
+The file used is from [DavidWittman - 1000 most common passwords](https://raw.githubusercontent.com/DavidWittman/wpxmlrpcbrute/master/wordlists/1000-most-common-passwords.txt)

 ## Note
 Please note this is just to practice using modules, strings, functions and understanding the SHA-256 hashing algorithm.